ahmedshaaban1/ppp/PITCHME.md

 ## Multiprocessing
 + Run a function in a different process
++ Built-in module (batteries included)
 + the ```multiprocessing``` module pitches
 + A ```Pool``` of process objects catches
-+ Pitch a python function
++ Pitch a python function through the magic of forking

 +++